ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/namespaces/splunk/">Splunk on Automation hub</a>

-Splunk is a leading data analytics and log aggregation platform that plays a pivotal role in AIOps by turning massive volumes of machine data into actionable insights.
-With its ability to ingest logs, metrics, traces, and events from virtually any source, Splunk provides a centralized view of system health and performance across complex IT environments.
-Its AIOps capabilities are driven by advanced machine learning, anomaly detection, and predictive analytics, allowing teams to proactively identify issues before they impact users.
-By correlating disparate signals and enriching incidents with contextual data, Splunk helps automate root cause analysis and streamline incident response workflows—making it an essential tool for organizations looking to implement intelligent, data-driven operations.
+Splunk ingests logs, metrics, traces, and events from virtually any source, providing a centralized view of system health across complex IT environments.
+Its machine learning and anomaly detection capabilities can proactively surface issues, making it an ideal trigger source for EDA-driven remediation workflows.

 <h3 id="3-eda-sees-event-in-message-queue"></h3>